Automattic/pym-shortcode/docs/readme.md

 ### `pymsrc`, the URL for pym.js

 `pymsrc` is optional; only set this if you need to specify a different source for `Pym.js` than the default.
-The default pym source is `js/pym.v1.min.js` in this plugin's directory on your server.
+The default Pym.js source URL is `js/pym.v1.min.js` in this plugin's directory on your server.
 [NPR recommends](http://blog.apps.npr.org/pym.js/#get-pym-cdn) that you use the CDN version of `Pym.js` in most cases, which is available at `https://pym.nprapps.org/pym.v1.min.js`.
 An example shortcode using this option is as follows:

 ```
 [pym src="https://blog.apps.npr.org/pym.js/examples/table/child.html" pymsrc="https://pym.nprapps.org/pym.v1.min.js"]